 |Further details indoors|

-Due to the house's unique layout and framework, the owners have created a modern, luxurious and spacious environment within the context of a 16th century setting, providing the ability to entertain without fuss or bother or to simply relax in comfort.
+Due to the house's unique open plan layout, the owners have created a modern, luxurious and spacious environment within the context of a 16th century setting, allowing guests to entertain without fuss or bother or to simply relax in comfort.

 |Further details outdoors|